qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 Shortest path (point to point)
 ------------------------------
-Computes optimal (shortest or fastest) route between given start and end points.
+Computes the optimal (shortest or fastest) route between a given start point and a given end point.

 Parameters
 ..........